UCI-ISA-Lab/MultiHeadDepth-HomoDepth/README.md

 ```

 # Training and Fine-tuning
 We use Adam optimizer without schedulers.
-In the early stages of model training, the base learning rate (LR) is 1e-4, and we select the best epoch.
-Afterward, we fine-tune the model with an LR of 4e-4 and select the optimal weights.
+In the early stages of model training, the base learning rate is `1e-4`, and we select the best epoch.
+Afterward, we fine-tune the model with an learning rate of `4e-4` and select the optimal weights.
 The batch size depends on the memory of GPU.
 We set the batch size as 10, based on the GPU memory.

 ## MultiHeadDepth
 We provide `train_mulh.py` for training and fine-tuning with **MultiHeadDepth**.
 Here are some examples to run it: